rontarrant/gtkDcoding/docs/_posts/2019-09-27-0074-nodes-i-doodle-a-noodle.md

 ---

-# 0074: Cairo IX – Nodes and Noodles
+# 0074: Nodes-n-noodles I – Doodle a Noodle

-This post is the beginning of another *Cairo* miniseries and, for want of a better name, this miniseries shall be called…
+This post is the beginning of another new series and, for want of a better name, it shall be called... well... it's right there in the title: *Nodes-n-noodles*.

-## Doodle a Noodle

 But what are these nodes and noodles of which I speak?